 HPN’s audience comprise individuals and organisations engaged in humanitarian action who work in over 130 countries worldwide, in northern and southern NGOs, the UN and other multilateral agencies, governments and donors, academic institutions and consultancies.

-HPN’s institutional location is the Humanitarian Policy Group (HPG) at the Overseas Development Institute (ODI), an independent think tank on humanitarian and development policy.
+HPN’s institutional location is the Humanitarian Policy Group (HPG) at ODI, an independent think tank on humanitarian and development policy.
 HPN’s publications are researched and written by a wide range of individuals and organisations, and published by HPN in order to encourage and facilitate knowledge-sharing within the sector.
 The views and opinions expressed in HPN’s publications do not necessarily state or reflect those of the Humanitarian Policy Group or the Overseas Development Institute.